Skip to main content Skip to footer site map

 What Is a Special Enrollment Period (SEP)?

 If individuals miss the annual open enrollment period, they may be allowed to enroll in a health plan during a special enrollment period.
 SEPs are designated opportunities for individuals to change or update their current insurance plans or enroll in new plans if they experience a qualifying life event.
-These are defined as circumstances that would impact the household's need for medical care, such as the birth of a child or the loss of a job that is currently providing health insurance.
-SEPs vary based on the type of qualifying event, but most periods last for the 30- to 60-day period after the life event occurs.
+These are defined as circumstances that would impact the household's need for medical care, such as the birth of a child or the loss of a job currently providing health insurance.
+SEPs vary based on the type of qualifying event, but most enrollment periods last for the 30- to 60-day period after the life event occurs.

 And more doesn't necessarily mean better.